renesugar/k_elda_archive/docs/_CloudProviders.md

    page in the AWS Management Console.
 Choose "Access Keys" and then "Create New Access Key."

-3. Run `kelda init` on the machine that will be running the daemon, and pass it your AWS credentials.
+3. Run `kelda configure-provider` on the machine that will be running the daemon, and pass it your AWS credentials.
 The formatted credentials will be placed in `~/.aws/credentials`.

 ### Formatting Credentials
-While it is recommended to use `kelda init` to format the provider credentials, it is possible to manually create the credentials file in `~/.aws/credentials` on the machine that will be running the daemon:
+While it is recommended to use `kelda configure-provider` to format the provider credentials, it is possible to manually create the credentials file in `~/.aws/credentials` on the machine that will be running the daemon:

 ```conf